 403(b) contribution limits and catch-up contributions

-Employee-participants under age 50 may defer up to $19,500 in 2020.
-The maximum combined annual total contribution for both employees and employers in 2020 is $57,000.
+Employee-participants under age 50 may defer up to $19,500 in 2021.
+The maximum combined annual total contribution for both employees and employers is $58,000.
 This limit does not include either type of catch-up contribution, explained below.

 15-year catch-up contribution